Locations: Numerous throughout the US and Puerto Rico

 Get More Information

+A program of routine pallet racking safety assessments and safety compliance can help reduce the risk of a costly and potentially dangerous accident such as a rack collapse or employee injury.
 This article details when you should conduct in-house safety inspections and what specific damage to look out for.
 If damage is found, action should be taken immediately to prevent injury.
 Any area where damage is located should be sectioned off and not continue to be utilized.
 You should then contact a professional to properly repair or replace the damage.

 If you are concerned about the safety of your racking system, the sooner you address it the better.
 To speak to REB’s Rack Safety and Remediation Account Executive Mike McCue directly, dial 773-366-8002.
 You can also fill out the ‘Submit Your Inquiry’ form and Mike can answer any questions you may have regarding your rack safety concerns.